CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 > [!NOTE]
 > * Patchers (a role that often is held by the same person as the Packager), may select and apply patches before building.
 > * These patches may include back-ports of features, security fixes or other accommodations necessary for distributing multiple releases of the same upstream project, but within publishing constraints decided by the Curator of the Ecosystem (e.g. LTS releases, support contracts, etc.).
-> * A Packager can both be found in-house (e.g. a business who uses a company-internal package mirror), for a Package Ecosystem provider (e.g. Debian), or a Language Ecosystem provider (e.g. a company-internal CPAN mirror that distributes patched packages).
+> * A Patcher can both be found in-house (e.g. a business who uses a company-internal package mirror), working for a Package Ecosystem provider (e.g. applying backports of fixes in Debian packages), or a Language Ecosystem provider (e.g. a company-internal CPAN mirror that distributes patched packages).

 | Do | Field name                     | Required | Data type    | CycloneDX 1.6                                          | SPDX 2.3 | Required by                        |
 | -- | :----------------------------- | :------- | :----------- | ------------------------------------------------------ | ---- | ---------------------------------- |